Combinatorial Relationship Between Finite Fields and Fixed Points of Functions Going Up and Down: Fixed points and base representation

 \begin{proof} Notice that $\frac{k}{{p^n}}\leq x_k\leq \frac{k+1}{{p^n}}$, then if $k$ is even, we have that $g_p^n(x_k) = {p^n}x_k-k = x_k $ which implies $x_k=\frac{k}{p^n-1}$, if $k$ is odd then $g_p^n(x_k) = k+1-{p^n}x_k = x_k $ which implies $x_k=\frac{k+1}{p^n+1}$ \end{proof}

-\begin{notation} We denote the expression for a number $k$ in base $p$ as $k=(a_1a_2\ldots a_n)_p$, meaning by this that For other rational values we write $(0.a_1a_2\ldots)_p$, to indicate that $x = \sum_{i\geq1} a_i p^{-i}$.
+\begin{notation} We denote the expression for a number $k$ in base $p$ as $k=(a_1a_2\ldots a_n)_p$, meaning by this that For other rational values, we write $(0.a_1a_2\ldots)_p$ for the number $\sum_{i\geq1} a_i p^{-i}$.
 If the expression is periodic, the periodic part is overlined.
 (For convenience, we sometimes don't use the minimal periodic expression for a number, but some repetitions of it.) \end{notation}